 Aurora’s troubles began after it released its quarterly report Nov.
 14 for the period ended Sept.
 30, 2019.
-The company said its sales had dropped by 24 per cent and, in order to save on some cash, it would also freeze construction on its Finnish Aurora Nordic 2 facility and Canadian Aurora Sun facility.
+The company said its sales had dropped by 24 per cent and, in order to save on some cash, it would also freeze construction on its Aurora Nordic 2 facility, in Denmark, and Canadian Aurora Sun facility.

 Aurora’s stocks tumbled 18 per cent to a two-year low the next day.

 The class-action lawsuit, filed Nov.
 21, alleges Aurora mislead investors from Sept.
 11, 2019 to Nov.
 14, 2019 because the company did not tell investors there would be a revenue slump for the first quarter of fiscal 2020.
 Investors also should have been given a heads up about stopping construction on the two facilities, it adds.

 Aurora’s shareholders hold an equity of $4.47 billion held in just over 1 trillion common shares, according to the Q1 report, and law firms are hoping to be hired out by investors who lost more than US$100,000 in investments to join the class-action lawsuit.

 Lack of clash flow contributing to HEXO’s woes

 It’s been a rough year for HEXO too, with its stock peaking in April at $10.48 a share then tumbling to $2.86 today.